haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 A **good map** has:
 1. Clear and objective symbology that represents the data correctly
 2. Is useful for the target audience
-3. An adequate projection and scale
+3. An adequate projection and scale(bar)
 4. A north arrow
 5. A legend with explanations of used symbology/colours etc.
 6. Usually data sources and the used projection

 # Time to get your hands dirty!
 Move on to the Crash Course exercise to get started with (Q)GIS